Booligoosh/codetheweb.blog/learn/css.md

 [Practice web development on your computer][p3]

 # Tutorials
 I make a new tutorial at least once a week.
 Over time, this list will grow.
-Once I have finished doing CSS, I will move on to [JavaScript][js].
+Once you have finished learning CSS, you can move on to [JavaScript][js].

 <ol>
 {% assign posts = site.posts | reverse %}